paulo3011/terraform/s3-datalake/readme.md

 # how to

-Example for creating datalake buckets with subfolders and configure terraform with vars and functions.
+Example for creating datalake buckets with subfolders

 1 - First Configure the AWS Provider ("provider.tf")